SoftChef/cdk-iot-security/README.md

 4. Connect the device to the AWS IoT.

-Some details informations of those three steps are discussed in the following sections.
+Some details informations of those four steps are discussed in the following sections.
 For step-by-step guide, please read the [JITP demonstration files](./src/demo/jitp/README.md).

 #### Initialize the JITP Construct